Forward [ProxyPass] port to a custom domain

 If your application is on Node JS, you must be aware of using the port for your application.
 Node JS need to be an open port on your system.

-As if you are developing an application and your application is on a staging platform, Its good to have port after your domain or port. like //localhost:3000.
+As if you are developing an application and your application is on a staging platform, Its good to have port after your domain or port. like http://localhost:3000.
 But when your application is going to be live on production. then for user interface or any other requirements, you don’t want to have that port after domain name or IP Address.

 Here a small change in your server file can achieve things get done.